-Before reading newspapers, aspirants need to be well acquainted with the UPSC CSE Syllabus and previous year questions.
+Before reading newspapers, aspirants need to be well acquainted with the UPSC CSE Syllabus and the previous year’s questions.
 An overview of the syllabus will help candidates better understand the need for the exam and thus wisely select the important articles and information in the daily newspapers.

 - The first prerequisite for newspaper reading is understanding the syllabus and needs of the exam.

-- Once the aspirants are aware of the syllabus, they should start with reading articles that are related to the syllabus.
+- Once the aspirants are aware of the syllabus, they should start by reading articles that are related to the syllabus.

-- UPSC never asks the redundant facts, and thus mere happenings or incidents are of very less relevance for the UPSC CSE exam, while they might be of importance for other exams.
+- UPSC never asks the redundant facts, and thus mere happenings or incidents are of very little relevance for the UPSC CSE exam, while they might be of importance for other exams.

 For example, where were last meetings of BRICS were held, might not be sufficient for UPSC CSE, but for other exams, knowledge of the last meeting or the members of BRICS might be sufficient.
 For UPSC, apart from this basic information, the decisions taken in such meetings, the agenda of the meeting, and your opinion on such events will be important.